 As a tier-1 rated ENS by Frost and Sullivan, winner of MobileTrax Mobility award and dedicated partner to thousands of customers (and subsequently, the millions they serve), Omnilert is a leading expert in crisis communication solutions.
 We believe the features that serve as the backbone of our technology should be present in any ENS product.
 If you’re in the market for an emergency notification system, here’s what to look for:

 Advanced and simple aren’t exclusive of each other.
 The ideal emergency notification system will harness advanced technology within an easy-to-master user interface.

-A tornado warning is just a warning - yet an important one.
-Most people don’t know what to do when faced with an emergency, and how to differentiate between a tornado warning and a watch, so further instruction is essential.
+A tornado warning is just a warning—yet an important one.
+Most people don’t know what to do when faced with an emergency, or how to differentiate between a tornado warning and a watch, so further instruction is essential.
 Even if they do know how to respond, that knowledge could very well go out the window in a moment of panic and adrenaline.
-So, during an emergency of any kind, people will be in need of calm, simple direction and that’s best delivered when those in charge of their safety have a streamlined system in place.
+So, during an emergency of any kind, people will be in need of calm, straightforward direction and that’s best delivered when those in charge of their safety have a streamlined system in place.

 First, clear and actionable content must be sent immediately, and in such a way that it can reach people anywhere.
 Regardless of who you need to protect and where you are located in relation to them, the most effective emergency communication will maximize reach through a holistic, multidimensional approach.

 We call it Omnimodal, and it refers to the ability to communicate through a variety of platforms—emails, mobile phones, social media, and so forth.
 Reaching people through their preferred (and various) lines of communication means they will receive an alert more immediately, keeping them safe and informed.
 For example, as email and voicemail grow obsolete, most have trended towards SMS (text).
 Omnilert is constantly evaluating these trends and looking for opportunities to improve emergency communications.